balarodriguez/Traffic-flow-prediction/README.md

 # Traffic-flow-prediction
-System which predicts the traffic flow for after 5 or 10 minutes in particular area.
+System which predicts the traffic flow after 5 or 10 minutes in particular area.